 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGL9000BCO compare to dual fuel generators of similar power (between 7500 and 8500 W).

-• Regarding weight, the Pulsar PGL9000BCO comes in at only 149 pounds, positioning itself as one of the lightest option among dual fuel generators spanning from 7500 to 8500 in rated wattage.
+• In terms of its weight, the Pulsar PGL9000BCO weighs merely 149 pounds, earning it a spot among the lightest dual fuel generators within the 7500 to 8500 rated wattage category.

 Price comparison